Sex Addicts Anonymous (SAA)

 Who Can Attend SAA Meetings?

-Sex Addicts Anonymous (SAA) meetings are open to anyone who is struggling with sexual addiction and is seeking support to recover.
+Sex Addicts Anonymous (SAA) meetings are open to anyone who is struggling with compulsive sexual behavior and is seeking support to recover.

-Whether you are dealing with compulsive sexual behaviors, unhealthy patterns, or their consequences, SAA welcomes individuals from all walks of life who are committed to addressing these challenges.
+Whether you are dealing with unhealthy patterns or their consequences, SAA welcomes individuals from all walks of life who are committed to addressing these challenges.

 There are no requirements for attendance other than a desire to stop addictive sexual behaviors.